Streamlining Sales and Promotion Planning at GSK Consumer Healthcare Italy

 “At GSK Consumer Healthcare Italy, we are committed to building a company based on five key qualities:” explains Vincenzo de Renzis – Sales & Business Development Manager, GSK Customer Healthcare Italy – “a growth mindset, aimed at developing ever more value, both for the business and for people; an agile approach, that can adapt quickly to customers’ requirements; a close focus on execution, in line with the group’s strategy; and a digital heart, based on the opportunities offered by data analytics and digitized information assets to underpin effective decision-making.
 But the pivotal point around which all this revolve is the customer, consumer, or patient.”

-Harnessing the trends of digital transformation in a BI and Performance Management environment
+Harnessing the trends of digital transformation in one, user-friendly environment

 To achieve its mission and to stamp these five key qualities on its business processes, GSK Consumer Healthcare Italy wanted to evolve its Customer Business Plan (CBP) with a unified solution capable of managing and controlling both forecasts and actual data relating to volumes, revenues, promotions and trade spending.
 The aim was for the CBP solution to be a strategic tool utilized by the Field Force and Headquarters to create, manage, and display customer business plans in the form of complete annual budgets.